Thoughts on money.

 There are some things money can buy, and there are other things that are irreplaceable.
 Think moments with your grandparents, or parents, or siblings, or old friends.
-These, in retrospect, will cost far more than any amount one can make.
+These moments, in inevitable retrospect, will cost far more than anything else in life.

-No matter how much money is in your life, make it a goal to be healthy, to eat healthy, and to take care of your body.
+No matter how much money is in your life, make it a goal to be healthy, and to take care of your mind, heart, and body.
 All things fall to the wayside when physical, mental, and emotional health isn’t at par.

 Education and financial independence are the forefront.

 When I entered college, I was adamant on taking on school exactly how I took on everything else up to that point: on my own terms.
 And that meant choosing my major and my extracurriculars by how hard I wanted to push myself, and I knew I wanted to go hard.